-Visitors to Spa World can soak in spas and pools, inspired by different types spas around the world, all in one place.
-If you looking for a way to unwind, or way to have a Japanese onsen experience, consider checking out Spa world.
+Visitors to Spa World can soak in spas and pools, inspired by different types of spas around the world, all in one place.
+If you're looking for a way to unwind, or to have a Japanese onsen experience, consider checking out Spa world.

 This temple is the oldest Buddhist temple in Japan, originally completed in 593.
 It is a very holy place to visit.

 A large fish market that has a famous tuna auction at 4:15 AM sharp every day.
 Endo, a restaurant attached to the market, has the best sushi in the city.
 There are also fruit and vegetable markets.

 Asahi is the most popular brewery and soft drink company in Japan.
 The company's factory in Osaka was their first, and is over 110 years old.
 Ask one of our local travel experts where their favorite spot to drink an Asahi beer is!